We have a proven track record for delivering to our clients' needs.

 We may monitor or record your calls, emails or other communications but we will do so in accordance with data protection legislation and other applicable law.
 Monitoring or recording will always be for business purposes, such as for quality control and training (e.g., where you call our customer services help line), to prevent unauthorised use of our telecommunication systems and Site, to ensure effective systems operation, to meet any legal obligation and/or to prevent or detect crime.

 5. Why do we process your information?

 We will only collect and use your personal information (as described in section 4) in accordance with data protection laws.
 Our grounds for processing your personal information are as follows:

 Legitimate Interests – We may use and process some of your personal information where we have sensible and legitimate business grounds for doing so.
 Under European privacy laws there is a concept of "legitimate interests" as a justification for processing your personal information.
 Our legitimate interests for processing your personal information are:

-From May 2018, you will have a right to object to our use of your personal information for these legitimate interests including where we may use your personal information to create a profile to inform customer demographics.
-If you raise an objection we will stop processing your personal information unless very exceptional circumstances apply, in which case we will let you know why we are continuing to process your personal information.
+You have the right to object to our use of your personal information at any time.
+If you raise an objection, we will stop processing your personal information unless very exceptional circumstances apply, in which case we will let you know why we are continuing to process your personal information.
 Please contact us at email@example.com if you wish to exercise this right.